 Some workflow automation software is more comprehensive than others—some are focused on managing the workflow itself (assigning tasks, creating dependencies, tracking deadlines).
 This type of application might also go by the name of workflow diagram software or flowchart software.

 Others offer a more robust workflow management system as part of a broader resource management software or project management software.
 As such, they offer a suite of additional business features for creating process forms, handling invoices and payments, modeling data, managing a project portfolio, and more.

 In our selection of workflow management software, we narrowed down our criteria to a few key points.
 These are the essential functions of a useful workflow tool:

 This is the whole point of using workflow software.
-We examine the tools’ time-saving automation functionalities, such as automatically assigning tasks, sending push notifications, routing documentation, sending status updates, and generating reports.
+We examine the tools’ time-saving automation functionalities, such as automatically assigning tasks, sending push notifications, routing documentation, reducing repetitive processes, sending status updates, and generating reports.

 2. KPI reports